-King West submitted that it is entitled to a refund of the federal sales tax that it paid in error on the imaged articles that it made, pursuant to section 68 of the Act and as was confirmed by the Federal Court of Appeal in Minister of National Revenue (Customs and Excise) v.
-Baird (Tom) & Associates.2 King West noted that the basis for the decision was that it lacked sufficient documentation to support the claim.
+Russo submitted that it is entitled to a refund of the federal sales tax that it paid in error on the imaged articles that it made, pursuant to section 68 of the Act and as was confirmed by the Federal Court of Appeal in Minister of National Revenue (Customs and Excise) v.
+Baird (Tom) & Associates.
+Russo noted that the basis for the decision was that it lacked sufficient documentation to support the claim.

-In its notice of objection, King West argued that it had remitted tax with respect to some transactions eligible for a refund, which the Minister had accepted.
-Thus, it was contrary to the principles of fairness for the Minister to keep the tax which was eligible for a refund.
-King West referred to a decision of the Supreme Court of Canada in Hickman Motors v.
-Canada.
-To argue its position that, while commercial invoices are useful to support a taxpayer's refund entitlement, they are not essential.
-In its view, the Minister's own records and audit reports provided evidence of the amount of tax paid by King West.
-King West also relied on Hickman Motors to show that, once the taxpayer had met the initial onus of proof that it is entitled to a refund, the onus shifted to the Minister.
-King West submitted that it would make its prima facie case based on the audit reports and oral evidence of former officers of King West.
-The Minister opposed the appeal on the grounds that King West had the onus to establish that it was entitled to the requested tax refund.
-Given that King West's brief was stricken from the record and that King West was not
+In its notice of objection, Russo argued that it had remitted tax with respect to some transactions eligible for a refund, which the Minister had accepted.
+Thus, it was contrary to the principles of fairness for the Minister to keep the tax that was eligible for a refund.
+Russo referred to a decision of the Supreme Court of Canada in Hickman Motors v.
+Canada to argue its position that, while commercial invoices are useful to support a taxpayer's refund entitlement, they are not essential.
+In its view, the Minister's own records and audit reports provided evidence of the amount of tax paid by Russo.
+Russo also relied on Hickman Motors to show that, once the taxpayer had met the initial onus of proof that it was entitled to a refund, the onus shifted to the Minister.
+Russo submitted that it would make its prima facie case based on the audit reports and oral evidence of former officers of Russo.
+The Minister opposed the appeal on the grounds that Russo had the onus to establish that it was entitled to the requested tax refund.
+Given that Russo's brief was stricken from the record and that Russo was not allowed to present oral evidence, the Minister submitted that Russo did not discharge its onus to establish that it was entitled to the tax refund.
+Moreover, Russo did

-^{1.} R.S.C.
+1. R.S.C.
 1985, c.
 E-15 [hereinafter Act].

-^{2.
-(1997), 221} N.R.
+2. (1997), 221 N.R.
 201.

-^{3.
-[1997] 2} S.C.R.
+3. [1997] 2 S.C.R.
 336 [hereinafter Hickman Motors].

-allowed to present oral evidence, the Minister submitted that King West did not discharge its onus to establish that it was entitled to the tax refund.
-Moreover, King West did not establish a prima facie case for the validity of its claim.
+not establish a prima facie case for the validity of its claim.
 Consequently, it is not entitled to the refund, and the appeal should be dismissed.